 Invest in a Villa in France or Spain, which is Best?

-Moving abroad can be all sunshine (literally) and rainbows, exciting adventures and opening doors to new possibilities but such a move comes with big implications and a lot of information to take in along the way.
-There are many different aspects to look at when planning to emigrate to a new country.
+Moving abroad can be all sunshine (literally) and rainbows, exciting adventures and opening doors to new possibilities, but such a move comes with big implications and a lot of information to take in along the way.
+There are many factors to consider when planning to emigrate to a new country.
 The main ones are climate, legal costs, cost of living, languages, schools and the quality of life.

-If you are familiar with our website and the French property system, you’ll be aware of the buying process, the various legal costs as well as taxes.
-If not, visit our article about property taxes, purchase fees and stamp duty.
-Also check out our comprehensive guide to buying a property in one of the most beautiful countries in Europe, if not the world.
+If you are familiar with our website and the French property system, you’ll be aware of the buying process, the various legal costs, as well as taxes.
+If not, visit our article about property taxes, fees and stamp duty.
+Also, check out our comprehensive guide to buying a property in one of the most beautiful countries in Europe, if not the world.

 Spain is Cheaper

-The cost of living is essential to consider when deciding to move abroad and it’s important to compare not just the buying costs of the property but also how much you will need to live a comfortable lifestyle while taking into consideration fluctuations of exchange rates, especially for pensioners living abroad permanently.
-Spain is currently cheaper to live when looking at meals and drinks at restaurants, the price of food shopping all the way through to transport.
-This is also evident when it comes to utility prices which is a major topic in the world.
+The cost of living is essential to consider when deciding to move abroad, and it’s important to compare not just the property’s purchase costs but also how much you will need to live a comfortable lifestyle, taking into account exchange rate fluctuations, especially for pensioners living abroad permanently.
+Spain is currently cheaper to live in, particularly for meals and drinks at restaurants, as well as for food shopping and transportation.
+This is also evident in utility prices, which are a major concern worldwide.

 Make Money with a Villa or Gite

-The good news is there are opportunities to earn income from your property overseas; for example from renting it for the holiday season, run a gite / guest house or B&B which is both very common and popular in France.
-While in Spain it’s possible to invest in a new flat or villa, with a 10 year guarantee and rental income in almost guaranteed sunshine.
+The good news is that there are opportunities to earn income from your property overseas; for example, from renting it for the holiday season, running a guest house or B&B, which is both very common and popular in France.
+While in Spain, it’s possible to invest in a new flat or villa, with a ten-year guarantee and rental income in almost guaranteed sunshine.

 Climate is always the beacon which attracts people to move abroad.
-Spain and France both boast very attractive climates but Spain has more sunshine days per year than France.
-However, it all depends on the regions you live in; Costa Blanca and Costa Calida, for example, are blessed with hot bright summers and warm winters.
+Spain and France both boast very attractive climates, but Spain has more sunny days per year than France.
+However, it all depends on the regions you live in; Costa Blanca and Costa Calida, for example, are blessed with hot, bright summers and warm winters.
 Spain is said to have, on average, 300 days of sunshine annually and up to 325 days in some areas.

 France Receives more Visitors

-Spain with 89M tourists visiting in 2019 is the 2nd most visited country in the world after France (90M), ahead of the USA, so it tends to be lively on the various coastal ressorts along the Mediterranean sea.
-Spain is easy to fly to and from with daily flights from all European countries and especially from the UK.
-Spain offers the possibility to gain access to working or golden visas which can be interesting for non EU-residents who are able to contribute to the economy.
-In 2022, Brits topped the buyers list with almost 10,000 properties bought, representing 10.4% of sales of Spanish properties!
+Spain, with 89M tourists visiting in 2019, is the 2nd most visited country in the world after France (100M), ahead of the USA, so it tends to be lively on the various coastal resorts along the Mediterranean Sea.
+Spain is easy to fly to and from, with daily flights from all European countries, especially the UK.
+In 2022, Brits topped the buyers list, buying almost 10,000 properties, representing 10.4% of Spanish property sales!

-People in France tend to work an annual average of 1,514 hours, compared to Spain which is higher at an annual average of 1,687 hours.
-However, one of the most well-known pieces of information about Spain is the famous siesta!
-This isn’t always an actual nap, it is more an extended lunch break in which people use to run errands or meet with friends for lunch, away from the midday heat and open later for business.
+People in France tend to work an average of 1,514 hours per year, compared to 1,687 in Spain.
+However, one of the most well-known aspects of Spain is the famous siesta!
+This isn’t always an actual nap; it is more of an extended lunch break in which people use to run errands, do their weekly shopping, or meet with friends for lunch, away from the midday heat and open later for business.

 France has the Best Roads